unexpectedpanda/retool/readme.md

 ## Usage
 `python retool.py -i <input dat/folder> -o <output dat/folder> <options>`

+or

+`retool  -i <input dat/folder> -o <output dat/folder> <options>`

-Input and output must be both files, or both folders.
+Input and output must both be files, or both be folders.
 Not setting a folder output writes to the current folder.

 **Note:** Some systems have the Python 3.x binary installed separately as